 - Volunteers wear distinctive uniforms and drive specially marked vehicles

-- Each COP vehicle is equipped with a radio and police scanner
+- Each COP vehicle is equipped with a volunteer radio.

 Volunteer Emergency Response Team (VERT)